zephyrproject-rtos/zephyr/samples/subsys/usb/testusb/README.rst

       $ sudo sh -c "echo 0x2fe3 0x0009 0 0x0525 0xa4a0 > /sys/bus/usb/drivers/usbtest/new_id"

-   **Note:** After running the above command, make sure to unplug the USB device and plug it back in for the full test suite to be available.
+   .. note: After running the above command, make sure to unplug the USB device and plug it back in for the full test suite to be available.

 #.
 Use the ``testusb`` tool in ``linux/tools/usb`` inside the Linux kernel source directory
    to start the tests.